 About this artwork

-In this composition, Alice Rahon represented herself with a palette in hand, standing atop a series of ascending switchbacks lined with animals, human figures, mountains, and trees.
+Alice Rahon represented herself in this composition with a pallete in hand, standing atop a series of ascending switchbacks lined with abstracted depictions of animals, people, mountains, and trees.
 The self-portrait—one of just two the artist created—alludes to her itinerant lifestyle and her journey to becoming a painter.
 Originally a Surrealist poet based in Paris, Rahon left France in 1939 for Mexico City, where she took up painting as well as sculpture.
-Her fascination with the cultures and landscapes of Mexico led her to develop a personal style inspired by Paleolithic cave art.
-The work’s shimmering surface is composed of materials sourced from the natural environment, including sand and volcanic ash, further rooting it in the place where it was created.
+Her fascination with the cultures and landscapes of Mexico led her to develop a style inspired by Paleolithic cave art.
+This work’s shimmering surface is composed of materials sourced from nature, including sand and volcanic ash, further grounding it in the place where it was created.

 - Alice Rahon

 - Self-Portrait and Autobiography

 - Inscribed verso: Alice Rahon / Mexico 48 / “autoretrato con autobiografia”

 - 73.6 × 55.9 cm (28 × 22 in.)

 - Wirt D. Walker Endowment, Major Acquisitions Centennial, Luella Thomas, Samuel A. Marx, Simeon B. Williams Endowment, and Maurice D. Gelleher funds